KomodoPlatform/developer-docs/docs/010-cryptoconditions/_133-cc-gateways.md

         ]
     }
 ```

-Sample output for the above call can be seen on the right:

 The property, `"publisher"`, in the entry, `"registered"`, of the json object is the data-publisher's `pubkey`, also called the `publisherpubkey`.